dlcarper/DISCo-microbe/docs/Tutorial.rst

 Subsample Module
 ----------------

 The subsample module is designed to take the final output community from the create module and provide a subsample of the community.
 The subsample module requires the input of the community generated from the create module.
-From here, the community can be subsample to either include a specific number of strains (``--p-num-taxa``) or to represent specific proportions of a grouping variable (``--p-proportion``).
+From here, the community can be subsampled to either include a specific number of strains (``--p-num-taxa``) or to represent specific proportions of a grouping variable (``--p-proportion``).

 Subsample by total number of members to include
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~